zhornovy/opencl-convolution/README.md

 The initial example requires OpenCV library to capture a raw image that will be used as an input source for a convolution.
 If you do not have OpenCV you can use any other image with one color channel.
 Also, you have to and OpenCL framework to your liker arguments if it is required.
-> Do not forget to install GPU drivers to be able to use OpenCV.
-Sometimes, generic drivers do not support OpenCV.
+> Do not forget to install GPU drivers to be able to use OpenCL.
+Sometimes, generic drivers do not support OpenCL.

 Change image resolution if you need it.